MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 This limit applies only to calls that are waiting in queue to be answered.

 > [!NOTE]
-> If the maximum number of calls is set to 0 then the greeting message won't play.
+> If the maximum number of calls is set to 0, the greeting message can't play.

 ### Call timeout: Set how to handle call timeouts